Mamtha3005/addressbook-level4/docs/UserGuide.md

 #### Viewing list of commands : `help`

-When unsure of the available commands or command format, <kbd>Enter<kbd> help.
+When unsure of the available commands or command format, Enter help.
-If you enter an incorrect command eg. search, the instruction for using each command will be displayed as well.
+If you enter an incorrect command eg. search, the instruction for using each command will be displayed as well.<br>

  Format: `help`